 To request a password, follow the instructions at:

-You MUST use your student email address.
+You must register using your student email address, but you do not need an activation code.
 After you submit the form, Bloomberg Law will send you access information.

 More information about Bloomberg Law.